 - Permits are required during the fall and spring semesters through the end of the final exam period from 8:00 a.m. to 5:00 p-m Monday Friday.

 - Permits are not required during winter break or summer session, but students wishing to park on campus must park in the student lot.

 - Purchase a semester parking hang tag permit of $25.00 through UWM Transportation Services Portal, login, and follow the directions on the site.
-Bring paid receipt to the Library.
-Hang-tag permits are valid from the beginning to the end of the semester.
+Permits are mailed out unless pick up is requested; see your receipt for details.
 A new permit must be purchased for each semester, and they should be available online for purchase no later than two weeks prior to the start of classes.
-If a hang-tag permit is lost, a new permit must be purchased for $15.00 at the Library.
+If a hang-tag permit is lost, contact firstname.lastname@example.org.

 - Hang-tag permits must be properly hung on the rear-view mirror with the permit number visible from the outside.
 Must have permit displayed in vehicle when parking in Permit Required Lots.